-- Deductions are allowed for all expenses exclusively incurred for the purpose of acquiring profit or for the purpose of the business unless there is a specific direction in the Revenue Code to the contrary. - Deductions for royalties, management fees and interest expenses may be claimed provided they are exclusively incurred for the purpose of acquiring profit or for the purpose of the business in Thailand and do not exceed a reasonable amount. - Donations to approved charities or for public benefit, including the Technology Development Fund for Education and qualified social enterprises in the amount paid but not exceeding 2% of net profit, and donations for education or sport in the amount paid but not exceeding 2% of net profit. - Donations in cash to political parties up to Baht 50,000, effective for accounting periods beginning on or after 1 January 2018. - Deductible expenses in the following categories are allowed an additional 100% deduction: - Expenses up to a maximum of Baht 50,000 for the cost of books or electronic devices purchased for an in-house library.
+- Deductions are allowed for all expenses exclusively incurred for the purpose of acquiring profit or for the purpose of the business unless there is a specific direction in the Revenue Code to the contrary. - Deductions for royalties, management fees and interest expenses may be claimed provided they are exclusively incurred for the purpose of acquiring profit or for the purpose of the business in Thailand and do not exceed a reasonable amount. - Donations to approved charities or for public benefit, including the Technology Development Fund for Education and qualified social enterprises in the amount paid but not exceeding 2% of net profit, and donations for education or sport in the amount paid but not exceeding 2% of net profit. - Donations to the Science and Technology Development Fund, the Thailand Research Fund, the Metrology System Development Fund or the Health System Research Fund in the amount paid but, when included with other donations for charity or for public benefit, must not exceed 2% of net profit. - Donations to the Community Forest Partnership for Climate Action Project of the Ministry of Natural Resources and Environment from 1 January 2018 to 31 December 2022 in the amount paid but, when included with other donations for charity and public benefit, must not exceed 2% of net profit.

-- Costs incurred in sending employees for training at certain educational or skill development institutions as well as for in-house training. - Expenses incurred in hiring the retired employees of a corporate entity or persons registering with the Labour Department who are aged 60 or more.
+- Donations to political parties up to a maximum of Baht 50,000. - Deductible expenses in the following categories are allowed an additional 100% deduction: - Expenses up to a maximum of Baht 50,000 for the cost of books or electronic devices purchased for an in-house library. - Costs incurred in sending employees for training at certain educational or skill development institutions and in-house training. - Expenses incurred in hiring the retired employees of a corporate entity or persons registering with the Labour Department who are aged 60 or more.
 The eligible expenses for the additional deduction will only be the wages paid that do not exceed Baht 15,000 per person per month.
-The additional deduction is not allowed in respect of wages paid to any person earning more than Baht 15,000 per month. - Expenses of SMEs relating to purchasing or hiring the production of computer programs or for computer program service fees up to a maximum of Baht 100,000.
-This benefit is available for the accounting periods commencing between 1 January 2017 and 31 December 2019.
+The additional deduction is not allowed in respect of wages paid to any person earning more than Baht 15,000 per month. - Expenses on research and development (R&D) for technology and innovation when hiring government agencies or the private sector, as approved by the Director-General of the Revenue Department, provided that the R&D is incurred in Thailand. - Expenses paid between 1 January 2018 and 31 December 2020 up to a maximum of Baht 1 million to establish a child nursery centre in the place of business of a corporate entity for the welfare of its employees. - Expenses paid between 1 January and 31 December 2020 for seminar rooms, accommodation, transportation and other expenses relating to domestic seminars/training that are arranged for employees or expenses paid to tour businesses operating under the law.